apache/druid/docs/operations/query-concurrency.md

 ### Assign Historicals to tiers

-Assign the Historical to tiers by labeling the tier name and setting the priority value in the  `historical/runtime.properties` files.
+To assign a Historical to a tier, add a label for the tier name and set the priority value in the  `historical/runtime.properties` for the Historical.

-Example config for a Historical in the hot tier:
+Example Historical in the hot tier:

 ```
 druid.server.tier=hot
 druid.server.priority=1
 ```

-Example config for a Historical in the cold tier:
+Example Historical in the cold tier:

 ```
 druid.server.tier=_default_tier